sinux-l5d/studentbox-doc/content/research/api/grpc.md

 > ```

 A few advantages of gRPC:

 1. It abstracts away the calls to a remote API
 2. Compatible with several popular languages
 3. It makes possible to work with native objects of your current programming language
 4. It generate the classes and object/messages for you from a `.proto` file

-From the dedicated file, it creates a gRPC server to receive requests from clients, that themselves use a dynamic library generated via `protoc` and a dedicated plugin.
+From the dedicated file, it creates a gRPC server to receive requests from clients that themselves use a dynamic library generated via `protoc` and a dedicated plugin.

 ![Architecture of gRPC](research/api/grpc-architecture.svg)

-This diagram illustrate how different clients/servers written in different languages can work together with the gRPC server and *stubs* (a client) created.
+This diagram illustrate how different clients/servers written in different languages can work together with the gRPC server and _stubs_ (a client) created.

 ## File upload

 Although a few users would recommend to use a [[research/api/rest|REST]] API to handle uploads, other says that it depends on the size of images and your app[^reddit_grpc_files].

 Implementing file uploading in gRPC seems to be done via `stream`s[^betterprogramming][^vinsguru], one of [its features](https://grpc.io/docs/what-is-grpc/core-concepts/#client-streaming-rpc).
-The core principle is to send files in small chunk (by default, gRPC limits incoming messages to *4 MB* in case developer hasn't thought about messages size, but it can be increased[^sof_4mb]) Note that we send the metadata apart from the file, and it's not a standard so we have to define what's inside (path, name, extension/type...).
+The core principle is to send files in small chunk (by default, gRPC limits incoming messages to *4 MB* in case the developer hasn't thought about message size, but it can be increased[^sof_4mb]) Note that we send the metadata apart from the file, and it's not a standard so we have to define what's inside (path, name, extension/type...).

-Implementations seems to also use `oneof` keyword to avoid sending metadata each time we're sending a chunk of file.
+Implementations seem to also use `oneof` keyword to avoid sending metadata each time we're sending a chunk of file.

 ```protobuf
 message MetaData {
 	string filename = 1;